BESTSELLER/harpocrates/README.md

 <br/>

 ### CLI Parameters
-Third option is to specify the options as parameters in the cli.
+The third option is to specify the options as parameters in the cli.

 ```bash
 harpocrates --format "env" --secret "/secret/data/somesecret" --prefix "PREFIX_" --output "/secrets"
 ```
-There are not the same granularity as in the json and yaml specs. e.g. prefix can only exist on the top level.
+There is not the same granularity as in the json and yaml specs. e.g. prefix can only exist on the top level.

 ---
 <br/>